noyonikap-glitch/IkigotchiGarden/README.md

 ## 📄 License
 MIT License — use, remix, modify, and grow your own garden 🌱

-Made with 💚 by @noyonikap-glitch
+Made with 💚 by @noyonikap-glitch, @nf317881, and @segtreebruh